micromata/Merlin/README.md

 * variable ! in "blue", "red", "yellow": Will be true, if the variable has none of the given values.
 * Cascading of if-statements is supported.

+## Word templates and serial letters
+* Supports serial document function: Define your variables for a given Word template in Excel columns and Merlin will create a Word document for each row.
+This feature is under construction.

+## Merlin desktop app
+The Merlin desktop app is under construction.
+It will be a simple Desktop app for dummy users for using Merlin for own Word templates.

 ## Configuring and templating with Excel
- configuration including configuration also with Excel, CSV and user-friendly Excel-Upload
+* configuration including configuration also with Excel, CSV and user-friendly Excel-Upload
+* Via template mechanism you can create config files from the excel files.